-Real Estate Risk is defined as the risk of incurring potential losses from unexpected changes in the value of the real estate portfolio as a result of the real estate market performance in general.
+Real Estate Risk is defined as the risk of incurring potential losses from unexpected changes in the value of the real estate portfolio as a result of real estate market performance in general.
+Internal Capital for Real Estate Risk is represented by regulatory capital.
+The choice not to use internal models is the result of a general principle which the Montepaschi Group has decided to apply to all situations included from a regulatory perspective in Credit and Counterparty Risk.